Tags

 Import Tags

-1. If you have any existing tags in the account, start by exporting them to Excel (see Export below) and saving that file on your computer as a backup.
-If there are any problems with your import, you can then restore the original data by importing the backup file.
+To import tags from a .XLSX, .XLS, or .CSV file: 1.
+If the account already has existing tags, export those tags to Excel (see Export below).
+Save the file on the computer as a backup.
 2. Create the import file in the format of your choice: .XLSX, .XLS, or .CSV.
-Hint: You could start by clicking Export, even if there are no tags to export.
-The file would be in the right format with the right columns.
-Note: If your tags include any special characters, use a .CSV file.
+Hint: you could start by clicking Export, even if the account has no tags to export.
+The export file would have the right format with the right columns.
 3. First row must be column headings: Name, Label, and Object(s).
-(Note: Only Name and Object(s) are required.
-Label may be omitted or left blank.)
-Tip: Use those precise names as column headings to make the mapping in step 10 automatic.
+Note: only Name and Object(s) are required.
+Label may be omitted or left blank.
 4. One row per Tag record to be imported.
 5. Maximum of 5000 rows per import.
 6. Separate multiple Object(s) values for a tag with the | (pipe) character.
 Example: "Sessions | Agenda Items" 7.
 Save file.
-8. Drag the import file into the Import Tags window, or click Choose File to select it on your local drive.
-9. Map the columns in your import file to the fields into which they will be imported: Name, Label, and Object(s).
+8. Drag the import file into the Import Tags window.
+Or click Choose File to select it on the local drive.
+9. Map the columns in the import file to the fields into which the columns will be imported: Name, Label, and Object(s).
 10. Click Complete Import.
-11. You receive an email when the import is complete, and the tags are listed on the screen and available for use.
-Note: If there is already a tag with exactly the same name, the imported tag will update the existing one.
-Note: If there is no column for Label, or it's left blank on any records, it's set to the same as Name when the record is imported.
-Note: You may need to click the Tags link in the left navigation panel to redisplay the list of tags.
+11. An email is sent when the import is complete.
+The tags are listed on the screen and available for use.

 Export Tags